nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

 The echo and reverse applications have been deployed in the api namespace with two pods for each.
 Separate services have been created to expose those applications.
 You will need to make those applications accessible from outside of the cluster by configuring the NIC.

-## Step 3

-Configure the NIC to proxy gRPC requests to the echo and reverse application services.
+## 3. Configure the NIC to proxy gRPC Requests

 Begin by inspecting the following VirtualServer (VS) manifest.